mstack/bootcamp-blockchain-smartcontracts/README.md

-# Global Azure Bootcamp - Etheruem SmartContracts in Azure Blockchain as a Service
+# Global Azure Bootcamp - Ethereum SmartContracts in Azure Blockchain as a Service

 ## Lab 0